7 Questions You’ve Always Wanted to Ask a Deaf Person

 Spreading awareness and advocating for people with disabilities is a worthy cause year-round.
 However, September is a time of year where we can dedicate ourselves to increasing awareness around Deaf issues, culture, and people.
 That’s why this month we’re sharing content about real individual’s experiences with being deaf.

-In this post, you’ll learn thoughts on the deaf experience from past Faces Behind the Screen interviewees, all of whom are deaf or hard of hearing.
+In this post for National Deaf Awareness Month, you’ll learn thoughts on the deaf experience from past Faces Behind the Screen interviewees, all of whom are deaf or hard of hearing.

 This month, we hope to focus on learning more about the Deaf community and culture, Deaf history, and the experiences and stories of people who are deaf.

 What is the best way to communicate with a person who is deaf if I don’t know sign language?